Book Review of “Different Class” by Joanne Harris.

 However, while I disagree with that reviewer’s assessment (who, I believe gave the book only three stars), I do have to say that I enjoyed “Gentlemen” just a touch more than this book.
 I think this is because in that novel Harris did a better job in building up the menacing sections of the story, as well as in surprising the reader.
 Even so, I think that I can’t rate this novel with anything less than four and a half stars out of five, and I can warmly recommend it.
 (Now it looks like I’ll have to get the other St. Oswald’s book, “Blueeyedboy.”)

-“Different Class” by Joanne Harris, published by Random House UK, Transworld Publishers/Doubleday, released April 21, 2016 in the UK is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“Different Class” by Joanne Harris, published by Random House UK, Transworld Publishers/Doubleday, released April 21, 2016 in the UK is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), Wordery and The Book Depository (both with free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.